Soledad Brothers (band)

-Soledad Brothers were an American garage rock trio from Maumee, Ohio.
+Soledad Brothers are an American garage rock trio from Maumee, Ohio.
 Taking strong influence from blues rock, the band consisted of Ben Swank on drums, Johnny Walker on guitar and vocals, and Oliver Henry (formerly of The Greenhornes and who was recruited just before the release of their second album) on sax and guitar.
 The band produced four albums: Soledad Brothers (2000), Steal Your Soul and Dare Your Spirit to Move (2002), Voice of Treason (2003), and The Hardest Walk (2006).

 History

 Taking their name from a trio of convicted members of the Black Panther Party —George Jackson, Fleeta Drumgo, and John Clutchette, incarcerated at Soledad Prison, the Soledad Brothers formed in 1998 in their hometown of Maumee, Ohio (near Toledo).

 The band's foundations began with Johnny Walker (Johnny Wirick) joining the punk blues band Henry And June, in which Benjamin "Swank" Smith was already performing as drummer.
 Henry and June existed from 1994 until 1996.
 Wirick continued playing with drummer Doug Walker in the two-piece blues outfit 'Johnny Walker'.
 The Soledad Brothers began in early 1998 after guitarist/vocalist Johnny Wirick (a.k.a.
 Johnny Walker) asked drummer Ben Smith (a.k.a.
 Ben Swank) if he wanted to play a show.
 When traveling north to Detroit for a few gigs, the duo was approached by Italy Records owner Dave Buick.
 The label recorded the band, releasing the single "Sugar and Spice", which attracted Estrus Records.
 This led to the release of "The Gospel According to John" single along with a number of others, the success of which prompted Estrus Records to put out the band's first full-length album.

 The self-titled album was engineered by Jack White of The White Stripes, who also produced their second single.
 Meg White performs some percussion on this album.
 While both the Soledad Brothers and the White Stripes were Detroit bands heavily influenced by blues, the relationship between the two was also personal.
 Ben was Jack's roommate for some period of time, and Johnny played slide guitar on two songs from The White Stripes' debut album, as well as teaching Jack how to play slide.
 Oliver Henry and Meg White had a long-term relationship while the Soledad Brothers were still together.